Colors: Graphite, Lavender, Olive, White

 Weight: 0.2 ounces (per bud)

-You’ve likely seen the rumors and leaks by now, but the Samsung Galaxy Buds 2 is now official.
-Samsung made the announcement during its Unpacked August 2021 event, along with several other product reveals, including the highly anticipated Galaxy Z Fold 3 and Galaxy Z Flip 3.
-The Galaxy Buds 2 adopts many of the same traits as its high-end sibling, the Samsung Galaxy Buds Pro, and will launch at a much more accessible price point: $149.
+Samsung made the announcement about the Samsung Galaxy Buds 2 during its Unpacked August 2021 event, along with several other product reveals, including the highly anticipated Galaxy Z Fold 3 and Galaxy Z Flip 3.
+The Galaxy Buds 2 adopted many of the same traits as its high-end sibling, the Samsung Galaxy Buds Pro, and launched at a much more accessible price point: $149.

 That means you can expect effective ANC, hi-quality sound, intuitive controls and unique listening modes in a practical and inexpensive package.
 It also means dealing with some of the series’ existing flaws, including a restrictive feature set and subpar battery life, to name a few.